stackrox/kube-linter/README.md

    ```bash
    kube-linter lint pod.yaml
    ```
-1. KubeLinter runs the built-in checks and report errors.
+1. KubeLinter runs the default checks and reports errors.
    ```
    pod.yaml: (object: <no namespace>/security-context-demo /v1, Kind=Pod) container "sec-ctx-demo" does not have a read-only root file system (check: no-read-only-root-fs, remediation: Set readOnlyRootFilesystem to true in your container's securityContext.)